Are you looking after someone else's child or is your child going to live with someone else?

 The leaflets are linked in the top right corner of every page and are free for anyone to print and use (they are in PDF format).

 Private fostering statement of purpose

-The private fostering statement (PDF 260kb) describes how the authority meets its obligations as set out in the National Minimum Standards for private fostering, issued in 2005.
+The 2020/21 private fostering statement (PDF 215KB) describes how the authority meets its obligations as set out in the National Minimum Standards for private fostering.